|Thursday, February 20|

 Thu, Feb 20, 5:15 PM - 6:45 PM

-Methods of developing and validating a predictive model (302823)*Yu-Hui Chang, Mayo Clinic
+11. Methods of Developing and Validating a Predictive Model (302823)*Yu-Hui Chang, Mayo Clinic

 Keywords: Model selection, model validation, predictive model

-Developing a predictive model is usually seen in clinical research, and performing validation of a predictive model plays an essential role to ensure the combination of factors included in a model will have great predictive ability.
-This presentation will use the data from an emergency department (ED) to predict the probability of admission to hospital for patients with cancer.
-The ultimate goal is to use key elements that can capture patients clinical characteristics with the need for hospital admission so that the ED length of stay can be reduced.
-The potential factors will include the chief complaint, age, emergency severity index, vital signs taken from triage and the results from lab tests.
-We first investigate whether the chief complaint and other measurements taken from triage only will accurately predict if a patient will be admitted to the hospital, and evaluate if adding the results from lab test would improve prediction.
+Developing a predictive model is usually seen in clinical research, and performing validation of a predictive model plays an essential role in ensuring the combination of factors included in a model will have great predictive ability.
+This presentation will use the data from an emergency department (ED) to predict the probability of admission to hospital for cancer patients.
+The ultimate goal is to use key elements that can capture patients clinical characteristics with the need for hospital admission so the ED length of stay can be reduced.
+The potential factors will include the chief complaint, age, emergency severity index, vital signs taken from triage, and the results from lab tests.
+We first investigate whether the chief complaint and other measurements taken from triage only will accurately predict if a patient will be admitted to the hospital and evaluate if adding the results from lab test would improve prediction.
 The results from different model development techniques will be reported.
-Each of them will be internally validated by the bootstrapping method, and the performance of the prediction from the validation will also be presented and compared.
+Each will be internally validated by the bootstrapping method, and the performance of the prediction from the validation also will be presented and compared.